akshaygud1401/Anomaly-Detection/README.md

 docker run -it --rm -p 8989:8989 prediction-app:latest
 ```

 The `-it` flag makes the Docker image run in an interactive mode, so you will be able to see code logs in the shell.
 Type Ctrl+C to stop running if you see an error.
-The `--rm` flag removes the container once you stop running it, and is useful if you want this to be a temporary ccontainer. `p 8989:8989` maps the port 8989 on your local machine to the container's port 8989.
+The `--rm` flag removes the container once you stop running it, and is useful if you want this to be a temporary container. `-p 8989:8989` maps the port 8989 on your local machine to the container's port 8989.
 This will make your endpoint available at your local host at port 8989 (ie. http://0.0.0.0:8989).

 ### Testing